The Valleys — Big John’s Mine

 Gazza: Can do!
 I’ll get that gear back over here toot sweet!

 With the initial rush of activity over, there was a moment for Altai to pause and collect his thoughts.
 There were no good options.
-Depending on the extent of the cave in, it may take several days to dig through the rubble, safely shore up the tunnel and reach the trapped miners.
+Depending on the extent of the cave-in, it might take several days to dig through the rubble, safely shore up the tunnel, and reach the trapped miners.
 He knew they only had limited food and water.
 He could only hope that there was enough air.
-There may be injured to deal with or worse – dead.
+There might be injured to deal with — or worse, dead.
 They needed to establish communications.

 The school was beginning to empty of students as parents arrived to pick them up.
-Jaak and Tag came over and sat at the picnic tables outside the gymnasium – now command centre, as both their Dad’s were busy with the emergency response.
+Jaak and Tag came over and sat at the picnic tables outside the gymnasium — now the command centre — as both their dads were busy with the emergency response.
 At another table sat Ounce and Chewie, all their usual swagger gone, looking like the stuffing had just been beaten out of them.

-Tenzing: We need to set up a directional narrow beam tranmitter, that will give us the best signal up to the mine.
+Tenzing: We need to set up a directional narrow-beam transmitter that will give us the best signal up to the mine.

 Tenzing pointed his paw towards what looked like a tangled mass of metal struts and cables.

-Working together Tenzing, Jaak and Tag got the aerial set up, pointed it in the right direction, and cables run into the gym command centre.
+Working together, Tenzing, Jaak, and Tag got the aerial set up, pointed it in the right direction, and ran cables into the gym command centre.

-There was a sudden commotion outside as a red dune buggy came flying across the hot creek ford, sending curtains of water in all directions, it continued up the road and rounded the corner at top speed, stopping with a screech in the school parking lot.
-The driver complete with wide toothy grin, poked his head out of the open side.
+There was a sudden commotion outside as a red dune buggy came flying across the hot creek ford, sending curtains of water in all directions.
+It continued up the road and rounded the corner at top speed, stopping with a screech in the school parking lot.
+The driver, complete with a wide toothy grin, poked his head out of the open side.

 Layan: Hooyaa!
 How can I be of assistance?

-Layan: Well then lads – lets get this radio inside and set up.
+Layan: Well then, lads — let’s get this radio inside and set it up.

 2. Access tunnel section C-3 totally blocked.